-After winning their first Super Series title in Malaysia, Goh V Shem-Lim Khim Wah will be confident with their outing in Europe starting with the German Open followed by the All England 2014.
+After winning their first Super Series title in Malaysia, tadalafil Goh V Shem-Lim Khim Wah will be confident with their outing in Europe starting with the German open followed by the All England 2014.

 V Shem will be leaving with Lim Khim Wah for Mulheim on Saturday for the German Open Grand Prix Gold which is from Feb 25-March 2.
 The reigning Malaysian Open champions will also take part in the All-England from March 4-9 in Birmingham.